2008 Hertsmere Borough Council election

+Summary

 Election result

 The Conservatives won all 4 seats in Bushey, including defeating the Liberal Democrat group leader Robert Gamble in Bushey North by 182 votes.
 The Conservatives also took Borehamwood Brookmeadow from Labour, with the Labour group leader Ann Harrison holding Borehamwood Cowley Hill by 40 votes.

 Following the election Lynne Hodgson became the new leader of the Liberal Democrat group.